KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\reports\routes.py:17`

 **Description**:
-The `deal_reports` method in the EeazyCRM application is likely responsible for generating or managing reports related to deals or sales activities, providing insights or summaries that assist in business decision-making or performance tracking.
+The `deal_reports` method is likely used to handle or manage reports related to deals in the EeazyCRM application.
+It is probably called by other methods or routes within the application that need to generate, display, or manipulate deal-related reports.

 ---